edzer/sp/README.md

 R Classes and Methods for Spatial Data.
 Note that this is package will (slowly) be deprecated, in favor of package `sf`.
 It is in maintenance mode, and currently requires `sf` for coordinate reference system validation and coordinate transformation, conversion and (re)projection.

+From version 2.2-0, `sp` has dropped the export of a compiled C API formerly used by `rgdal` and `rgeos`

 From version 2.1-0, `sp` has dropped `maptools`, `rgdal` and `rgeos` as suggested packages.

 From version 2.0-0, `sp` evolution status is changed to `2L` to use **sf** internally in place of `rgdal`, from default `0L` until now.
 See [this report](https://r-spatial.org/r/2023/05/15/evolution4.html) for adaptation details, and [this report](https://r-spatial.org/r/2023/04/10/evolution3.html) for progress on retiring `maptools`, `rgdal` and `rgeos`.